 Lunch at Cheeky’s

 For lunch, I’d recommend going to Cheeky’s.
 This modern and hip eatery is a favourite for many locals.
-Its unique take on breakfast, brunch and lunch with a weekly changing menu, eating at Cheeky’s never gets boring.
-The combination of a cool and instagramable interior, amazing food and a location in the middle of downtown Palm Springs, you cannot miss this place.
+With its unique take on breakfast, brunch, and lunch with a weekly changing menu, eating at Cheeky’s never gets boring.
+The combination of a cool and instagramable interior, amazing food, and a location in the middle of downtown Palm Springs, you cannot miss this place.
 To find out more about their weekly changing menu, check out Cheeky’s website.

 Address: 622 N Palm Canyon Dr, Palm Springs, CA 92262, USA